Equilibration of Multitime Quantum Processes in Finite Time Intervals: Introduction

-In this work we extend the results of Ref.~\cite{Dowling2021} to show the equilibration of processes in finite time intervals.
+In this work we extend the results of Ref.~\cite{Dowling2021} to show the equilibration of processes in finite time intervals and with degenerate energy levels.
 This means that, considering only the times between measurements within the interval $\Delta t_i \in [0,T_i]$, for large enough $T_i$ the processes $\Upsilon_\kay$ and $\Omega_\kay$ are indistinguishable.
 That is, under this constraint for coarse multitime observables $\textbf{A}_\kay$,

 These time intervals $T_i$ will be shown to be typically much smaller than recurrence times.
 Indeed, it is important that this is the case for the equilibration time scales to be meaningful.
 The infinite time intervals result of Ref.~\cite{Dowling2021} readily implies the approximate equilibration for finite times equal to recurrence times, up to arbitrary accuracy.
 This is for any quantum processes evolving according to a finite dimensional, time-independent Hamiltonian, with arbitrary energy degeneracies and energy gap degeneracies.
 This is a generalization of the infinite time results, which relied on a technical assumption about energy gap degeneracies.
 Additionally, we also here give a general theorem of the equilibration of multitime geometric measures of quantum processes, showing the power of this result in comparison to single time equilibration.
-This may allow further bounds on equilibration times, if the equilibrium process is restricted to be, for example, Markovian.
+This may prompt further bounds on the equilibration of multitime properties, such as the time scales for a generic process to look Markovian or classical.

 In section~\ref{sec:prelim} we will introduce the process tensor formalism that describes quantum processes, together with the notion of instruments which correspond to arbitrary multitime measurements.
 Additionally we will recap the infinite times result of Ref.~\cite{Dowling2021}.
 In section~\ref{sec:finiteTimes} we give our main result on the equilibration of processes in finite time intervals, together with an analysis of what time scales this will occur.
 Finally, in section~\ref{sec:geometric} we show that process equilibration implies the general equilibration of any geometric measure of the multitime properties of a process, such as non-Markovianity, classicality, etc.